SinghG001/mlops/README.md

 Dependencies are listed in requirements.txt
 > pip install -r requirements.txt

+### 2.1 Source code description
+Git is configured on teh folder 'mlops'(root folder)<br>
+> Class definitions for data ingestion, clean,train & predict are in 'src' folder
+> Data Ingestion logic is in mlops/ingest.py
+> Data Cleaning login is in mlops/clean.py
+> Logic for model training, hyperperameter tuning and packaging is in mlops/train.py
+> Predection logic is in mlops/predict.py
+> Model monitoring code is in mlops/monitor.ipynb

 ### 3. Data Preparation
 DVC is configured for data versiniong
 Pull the data from DVC.
 If this command doesn't work, the train and test data are already present in the data folder: